mfkiwl/Monocular_ORB_SLAM2_System/README.md

 This is the GitHub repository of ORB-SLAM2 used for course COMP0130 at UCL.
 For original release of ORBSLAM2, please go to: https://github.com/raulmur/ORB_SLAM2

+All methods of each task illustrate how to do them in the report, so please check the report.pdf file.
+It must download some packages, such as g2o, eigen, openCV, DBoW2, and Pangolin.
+Thank you.

+Kind regards
+Hyungjoo Kim

 # 1. License

 ORB-SLAM2 is released under a [GPLv3 license](https://github.com/raulmur/ORB_SLAM2/blob/master/License-gpl.txt).
 For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/raulmur/ORB_SLAM2/blob/master/Dependencies.md).